1099-R News, January 2019

 Most members who made “after-tax” contributions to their retirement account will see a taxable amount reflected in box 2a different than the amount noted in box 1.
 The difference will be the amount in box 5, which is the amount of your benefit that is excludable from federal taxes.

-Benefit recipients who turned age 59-½ during 2012 will receive two 1099-Rs.
-Each 1099-R will reflect a gross distribution (box 1), taxable amount (box 2a), and employee contributions (box 5) equal to the applicable period covered by the 1099-R. If you receive more than one 1099-R, the totals for each 1099-R should be combined to determine your total 2012 taxable distribution.
+Benefit recipients who turned age 59-1/2 during 2018 will receive two Form 1099-Rs.
+Each Form 1099-R will reflect a gross distribution (box 1), taxable amount (box 2a), and employee contributions (box 5) equal to the applicable period covered by the Form 1099-R. If you receive more than one Form 1099-R, the totals for each Form 1099-R should be combined to determine your total 2018 taxable distribution.

-If you take an actuarially determined lump sum distribution from the National Guard Naval Militia Retirement System (NGNMRS) and it is a direct rollover to a traditional IRA, your IRS Distribution Code in box 7 will be “G” and your taxable amount in box 2a will be zero.
-Any other distribution from the NGNMRS before age 59-½ will have an IRS Distribution Code of “1,” and your distribution will be reported as fully taxable in box 2a.
-This is because the distributions do not meet the early distribution exception noted in the Internal Revenue Code, Section 72(t)(2) (A)(iv) which requires a series of substantially equal periodic payments to be made for the life or life expectancy of the member.
-Distributions after age 59-½ will have a distribution code of “7.”
+If you take an actuarially determined lump sum distribution from the National Guard/Naval Militia Retirement System (NGNMRS) and it is a direct rollover to a traditional IRA, your IRS Distribution Code in box 7 will be “G” and your taxable amount in box 2a will be zero.
+If you separate from service in the year you turn age 55, then your IRS Distribution code will be “2”.
+Any other distribution from the NGNMRS before age 59-1/2 will have an IRS Distribution Code of “1”, and your distribution will be reported as fully taxable in box 2a.
+Distributions after age 59-1/2 will have a distribution code of “7”.

 - Taxable amount: The amount that the Division of Retirement and Benefits reports to the IRS as your taxable benefit.
 If this box is blank, please read the explanation of box 2b.